ThomasStrong/GeometryCalculator/README.md

 ## Instructions

 - Clone this Repository:  Using the green 'Code' button above clone the repo to your local machine.
-- Open the file in Visual Studio (or preferred IDE).
+- Open the file Geometry_Calculator.sln in Visual Studio (or preferred IDE).
+    * **Note: In Visual Studio, you can select: Open > 'Open a Project or Solution'; Or navigate to the file in your file explorer, right-click and choose 'Open in Visual Studio'.
 - Run Debug to begin the appliciation.
-    * **Note:You may need to right-click Geometry_Calculator.sln and choose 'Set as Startup Project' before running Debug.
-        (In Visual Studio, you can select the .sln file from the Run-Debug drop-down)

 ## Technologies